 I’m not sure where to start on the food of the South!
 We had amazing food throughout our five week journey.
 A couple of highlights in the Savannah region were the 80 East Gastropub on Tybee Island, which did some really excellent classic American fare, and Wall’s BBQ in downtown Savannah.

-We’d suggest having BBQ at Wall’s on your first day, as you’ll be in Savannah, and then maybe dining at the Gastropub on Day 2 when you head out to Tybee Island.
+We’d suggest having BBQ at Wall’s whilst your exploring the city itself, and then maybe dining at the Gastropub if and when you head out to Tybee Island.

 The Gastropub is a bit incongruously hidden behind a gas station, but the service and food were absolutely spectacular – so good in fact that when we stayed on Tybee Island we ate there three nights in a row.

 Wall’s BBQ was also really a tremendous find in our opinion.
 Serving up incredible BBQ including pulled pork and ribs, and in operation for decades, it might not look much from the outside, but it’s very much worth seeking this spot out and trying their BBQ options!

 Finally, if you have a sweet tooth, then you have to try out Leopold’s ice cream.
 These guys have been serving up delicious ice cream in Savannah since 1919, and they are both entirely tasty and excellent value.
 Worth sitting inside for the vintage decor!

 For on of your days in the Savannah area we suggest heading out of town for a bit of sight-seeing.
 We spent a few nights out on Tybee Island when we visited, which is about a thirty minute drive from downtown Savannah.

 This was the beach to come to in the early 20th century, and is still a lovely quiet beach town.
 Highlights include the museum housed in an old gun battery, as well as the lighthouse (great views from the top) and the beach.